ftrackhq/ftrack-python/doc/working_with_entities.rst

 .. _working_with_entities/resetting:

-Resetting entity attributes
+Server side reset of entity attributes or settings.
 ===========================

-It is also possible to reset a attribute to its default value, for example to reset a users api key::
+Some entities support resetting of attributes, for example to reset a users api key::

-    session.perform_reset(
+    session.reset_remote(
-        'User', entity_id, ['api_key']
+        'api_key', entity=session.query('User where username is "test_user"').one()
     )

 .. note::
-    Currently only attributes with default attributes defined on the backend are resettable.
-This is currently not exposed in the schema.
+    Currently the only attribute possible to reset is 'api_key' on the user entity type.

 .. _working_with_entities/deleting: